NGOization of school-to-work transition among Roma youth (NGOST)

 - To conduct a cross-country comparison of the development of STWT regimes, their focus and/or outreach to Roma youth, and the role of non-state actors (NGOs) in their operation.

 - To investigate local practices of STWT through NGOs’ actions, and gauge their impact, with a particular focus on the labour market opportunities and STWT experiences of Roma young people themselves.

 - To elaborate theoretical and analytical frames to reflect on public policies dealing with the social inclusion of vulnerable minorities - particularly the Roma - through labour market inclusion.

 The negative effects of the recent global economic crisis and its aftermaths had a disproportionately adverse effect on young people’s labour market opportunities, particularly those from ethnic minorities, such as the Roma.
-Investigating NGOization through an ethnographic lens, NGOST will offer insight into how the withdrawal of state institutions and the massive presence of non-governmental organisations in the STWT programmes, and the corresponding neoliberal ethos of activation and self-responsibilisation, shape young Roma people’s chances on the labour market and their perceptions thereof.
-The case studies from three EU countires follow the three levels of inquiry: policies/programmes, key players’ (institutions and organisations) actions and beneficiaries’ biographical experiences.
+Investigating NGOization through an ethnographic lens, NGOST offered insight into how the withdrawal of state institutions and the massive presence of non-governmental organisations in the STWT programmes, and the corresponding neoliberal ethos of activation and self-responsibilisation, shape young Roma people’s chances on the labour market and their perceptions thereof.
+The case studies from three EU countires followed the three levels of inquiry: policies/programmes, key players’ (institutions and organisations) actions and beneficiaries’ biographical experiences.

 Methodology and field sites